for iPhone / iPod Touch / iPad

 In the example above, we have set the software to highlight duplicates.
 Here, what we can see is that bib#57 was entered twice.
 Either the first or the second was an error; once you determine which it is (based on, e.g., collected bib tags, a written backup record, or just memory), just tap on the erroneous entry to modify it as described above.

 In ths example, both duplicates are visible, but usually that won't be the case.
-Beginning with version 2.1, to aid in making corrections, when you see a duplicate like this, you can tap on the area of the timer line displaying the Bib# (57 in the example above) and the software will scroll up to show you the previous duplicate (if there are more than one, repeating will scroll up again); if you have already scrolled the list and are looking at the first entry of the duplicate number, tapping on the number will scroll down to show you the next duplicate entry.
+To aid in making corrections in cases where you are not expecting duplicates, when you see a duplicate like this, you can tap on the area of the timer line displaying the Bib# (57 in the example above) and the software will scroll up to show you the previous duplicate (if there are more than one, repeating will scroll up again); if you have already scrolled the list and are looking at the first entry of the duplicate number, tapping on the number will scroll down to show you the next duplicate entry.

 As far as the warning and the highlighting, we would recommend it if and only if recording duplicates indicates a mistake.
 As we'll see below when we discuss scoring, you may well want to record the same person twice.
 Perhaps it's a 100-mile race consisting of two 50-mile loops, and you'd like to keep a record of the first lap.
 Or perhaps it's even a multilap race.
 Obviously, in this case, you won't want the iPhone giving out a warning buzz every time you record the same person on a new lap.